secar600/secar-documents/source/vacuum_system.rst

 If a Wien filter chamber is vented and has to be pumped down, do the following:

 - Close upstream and downstream gate valves if not closed already
-- Make sure the cooling water for the Wien filter turbo pump is up and running and there are no faults there.
+- [Fernando: added your notes on cooling water - in your writeup this is done after the scroll pump is connected - does that matter?]
+Make sure the cooling water for the Wien filter turbo pump is up and running and there are no faults there.
 This can be verified from the bottom of the :code:`Vac. by Type` tab on the "SECAR Global Controls Page" of CS-Studio shown in :numref:`WF-water`.
+You may have to open SV_D1580 by hand and open :code:`SV_1612` (Solenoid) in the Vac.
+By Type page.
+It is located on top of the FP2 chamber.
+This will allow chilled water to the turbo pump D1612 controller (see :numref:`WF_water` and :numref:`WF_waterline`)
 - Close the vent valve by hand (see :numref:`WF_vent_valve`) and insert its provided rubber cork into the vent valve's tube.
 - The turbo pump should be OFF and its gate valve should be closed.
 - The cryopump may or may not be ON but its gate valve should be closed.
 - Ensure the scroll pump is ON.
 The operation of this pump is manual.
-- Open the two manual valves that are open in the :numref:`WF_rough` photo: open the one that is on the foreline of the turbo pump first, then slowly open the roughing valve right on the scroll pump.
+- [Fernando: you have RV_D1612 to be opened - is this one of these?]
+Open the two manual valves that are open in the :numref:`WF_rough` photo: open the one that is on the foreline of the turbo pump first, then slowly open the roughing valve right on the scroll pump.
 The manual valve used for leak checking has to be kept closed.
 - Make sure the foreline pressure visible on the foreline gauge is going down.
 - Using the :code:`GVs` tab on the CS-Studio "SECAR Global Controls" page, open the pneumatic valve upstream of the Wien filter's turbo pump shown in :numref:`RV`.
 - You are now pumping on the chamber.